 Operations Management deals with practical issues on satisfying customer needs.
 Specifically, it provides students with effective solutions on development, operations and delivery of products and services that customers want.
 It offers various courses such as supply chain management (SCM), service operations management, operations management, manufacturing strategy, logistics, strategic purchasing, technology innovation strategy, etc. These courses will help students pursue the career of business consultants, chief operations officers (COOs), SCM experts or finally, chief executive officers (CEOs).

-Operations Research is the scientific study of decision-making processes.
+Management Science is the scientific study of decision-making processes.
 It provides a framework for the analysis of a wide range of decision problems that arise out of economic policy or out of the management of private and public enterprises.
-The Operations Research concentration teaches the development of computational tools including algorithms, computer programs, and applied mathematics, essential to the scientific analysis of decision-making.
+The Management Science concentration teaches the development of computational tools including algorithms, computer programs, and applied mathematics, essential to the scientific analysis of decision-making.
 Students learn how to establish an appropriate analytical framework, and how to conduct the mathematical computations and statistical analyses that will lead to a solution of a given decision problem.

 Much of a professional or manager's time is devoted to solving problems of one kind or another.
 Most of the problems encountered are unstructured, and a growing number pertain to the use of information technology (IT).
 A thorough grounding in the issues that surround IT is, therefore, vital to the survival of a modern business or businessperson.
 Courses in the Information Systems concentration analyze methods for tackling unstructured problems of all kinds, and provide specific guidance about commonly encountered types of problem-for instance, problems originating in the external environment, in the internal environment, in individual cognitive styles, and in knowledgebased systems.
 Some of the topics addressed in this concentration are the use of modern information technology by organizations, strategic use of information technology, planning and management of information systems, and the role of the Internet/Intranet.